Chillicothe, Ohio minor league baseball history: History

 Organized baseball reportedly began in Chillicothe, Ohio in 1866.
 A Chillicothe team was noted to have defeated the Circleville Eurekas 25–2.

-Minor league baseball play was first hosted in Chillicothe, Ohio in 1884.
-The Chillicothe Logans team became charter members of the Ohio State League.
+Minor league baseball play was first hosted in Chillicothe, Ohio in 1884, when the Chillicothe Logans team became charter members of the Ohio State League.
 The Dayton Gem Citys, Hamilton, Ironton, Portsmouth Riversides and Springfield teams joined Chillicothe in 1884 league play.
 On August 1, 1884, the Chillicothe Logans team folded.
 At the time the team folded on August 1, Chillicothe had a 13–38 record playing under manager T.L.
 Duncan.
 The Dayton Gem Citys were the eventual league champions.

 In 1894, Chillicothe fielded a team in the Tri-State League.
-The Chillicothe team was reportedly joined by the Charleston, West Virginia, Huntington, West Virginia, Circleville, Ohio, Manchester, Ohio, Portsmouth, Ohio, Jackson, Michigan and Maysville, Kentucky teams in the eight–team league.
+The Chillicothe team was joined by the Charleston, West Virginia, Huntington, West Virginia, Circleville, Ohio, Manchester, Ohio, Portsmouth, Ohio, Jackson, Michigan and Maysville, Kentucky teams in the eight–team league.
 League statistics and records for the 1894 season are unknown.

 In 1910, minor league baseball returned to Chillicothe, Ohio.
 The Chillicothe Infants became members of the reformed six–team Class D level Ohio State League.
 The Lancaster Lanks, Lima Cigarmakers, Marion Diggers, Newark Newks and Portsmouth Cobblers joined Chillicothe as league members.

 On May 5, 1910, Chillicothe hosted their home opener at "League Park."
 The ballpark grandstands reportedly caught fire due to a cigarette and burned completely, with no injuries reported.
 It was reported the team then moved home games to "Kite Track."
-The League Park grandstands were rebuilt for the 1911 season.
+The League Park grandstands were eventually rebuilt for the 1911 season.

 In 1910 league play the Chillicothe Infants finished last in the six–team Ohio State League standings.
-With a record of 52–85, the Infants placed 6th in the final standings, playing the season under managers Frank Grubb and Tom Kibler.
-Chillicothe finished 33.5 games behind the 1st place Portsmouth Cobblers.
+With a record of 52–85, the Infants placed sixth in the final standings, playing the season under managers Frank Grubb and Tom Kibler.
+Chillicothe finished 33.5 games behind the first place Portsmouth Cobblers.

 1911 Ohio State League expanded from six teams to eight teams.
-The Chillicothe Infants placed 4th in the final standings with a record of 78–62.
-Playing under manager Zeke Wrigley, the Infants finished 6.5 games behind the 1st place Springfield Reapers in the Ohio State League standings.
+The Chillicothe Infants placed fourth in the final standings with a record of 78–62.
+Playing under manager Zeke Wrigley, the Infants finished 6.5 games behind the first place Springfield Reapers in the Ohio State League standings.

 The Chillicothe Infants team finished last in the 1912 six–team Ohio State League.
 The Infants ended the Ohio State League season with an overall regular season record of 57–77, managed by Jesse Tannehill, Ray Ryan and Al Newnham.
-Chillicothe finished 24.5 games behind the place 1st place Portsmouth Cobblers in the final regular season standings.
+Chillicothe finished 24.5 games behind the place first place Portsmouth Cobblers in the final regular season standings.